Keesaev/Cinema/README.md

-## Cinema management system
+# Cinema management system

-# Training on implementing management system using Qt and PostgreSQL
+### Training project on implementing management system using Qt and PostgreSQL

-# What is this?
+## What is this?

 * Booking service for cinema employees
 * Editing sessions, movies and rooms from managers
 ---
-# Screenshots
+## Screenshots

 Booking
 ![Booking](https://sun1-94.userapi.com/hSDD5xknHiBLH6TaRdFnQiOzWxzWYgpzH8RTAg/PdRN6xrHUpg.jpg)